 Don’t Use A Credit Card

 A sure-fire way to save money on back to school is to completely avoid using the credit card.
 The interest you accrue will end up costing you more in the long run, and impacting on your household budget.
 Not to mention the fact that if you miss a monthly payment, it will be a negative mark on your credit history.
-Recent research we carried out revealed that six in ten credit card users don’t even know what interest they are paying!** Check out our blog for more on this.
+Recent research carried out by the ILCU revealed that over half of Irish credit card holders (58%) don’t know what interest rate they are paying!
+Check out our blog for more on this.

 If you need a little financial assistance to get the kids ready for back to school, then inform yourself about credit union loans.
 You can check out our blog for all the benefits of a credit union loan, including flexibility with repayments and quick approval.